×

 Disposing of Human Waste in the Moab Area

-Whenever possible, use developed toilet facilities.
+Whenever possible, use developed toilet facilities (see map below for vault toilet locations.)
 When developed facilities are not available, all solid waste should be packed out in approved waste bags.
 Human waste is a serious health issue in the backcountry.
 To make carrying out human waste easy and safe, the use of a W.A.G. bag (Waste Alleviation and Gelling Bags) is recommended.
 W.A.G.
 Bags are spill proof, puncture proof and zipper closed.
 W.A.G.
 Bags must be disposed of in W.A.G.
 Bag equipped locations in Moab.

 What is a W.A.G.
 Bag